parthenon-hpc-lab/parthenon/doc/sphinx/src/interface/sparse.rst

    and ``coarse_s``).
 -  A ``CellVariable`` now knows its dimensions and coarse dimensions.
-   Because the ``ParArrayND<T> data`` member holding the actual variable data is not necessarily allocated (i.e. it has a size of 0), we can no longer use its size to get the dimension of the ``CellVariable``, but we still need to know its dimensions when it’s unallocated, for example when adding it to a pack.
+   Because the ``ParArrayND<T> data`` member holding the actual variable data is not necessarily allocated (i.e., it has a size of 0), we can no longer use its size to get the dimension of the ``CellVariable``, but we still need to know its dimensions when it's unallocated, for example when adding it to a pack.
 Similarly, the ``coarse_s`` member used to be queried to get the coarse dimensions, but that is also not always allocated, thus ``CellVariable`` also directly knows its